VenueDriver/screen-driver/api/README.md

 To deploy the project just perform `docker-compose -f docker-compose-deployment.yml up`.
 Do not forget to specify correct AWS and Pusher credentials as well as region and stage in the `development.env` file.

-You can skip deployment of the web app if you going to deploy it by another way.
+You can skip deployment of the web app if you are going to deploy it by another way.

 **Note.** For the first time the order of the services deployment to the stage is important.
 First of all the `shared resources` service should be deployed.
 The `content-management-service` should be deployed last.